 In every tablet review I've written in the last couple of months, I've said the same thing over and over: "it's good, but the Nexus 7 is only $199 and...
 Read Full Review

 Released July 2012

 Eight months ago, Asus was one of the first to build a credible MacBook Air alternative with a similar look and feel.
 The 13-inch Asus Zenbook UX31 and...
 Read Full Review

 Released June 2012

 Google’s Nexus 7 tablet is not exactly a surprise.
-Nor is the fact that I’m able to work on a review of the product just hours after the device was announced.
-For years now, Google has had the uncanny habit of not only making...
+Nor is the fact that I’m able to work on a review of the product just hours after the device was...
 Read Full Review

 Priced At $199.00